ievgensyn/hangman.py/README.md

 # hangman.py
-solving the problem for tge game "Hangman" there is no test for type of raw_input (should be 'str') written on python 2.7.11
+solving the problem for tge game "Hangman".

+There is no test for type of raw_input (should be 'str').
+Written on python 2.7.11